TechCrunch Startup Battlefield is coming to a new continent: Announcing Australia!

 TechCrunch Battlefield Australia will bring promising founders from the region’s rapidly accelerating startup ecosystem into the Battlefield portfolio.
 We’re thrilled to see what amazing companies we will uncover, and for the world to see this ecosystem’s rising founders and innovations launch globally with us on November 16th, 2017 in Sydney.
 See you there?

-How Battlefield works is simple.
+Battlefield is simple.
 Early stage (typically pre-A round) startups with a functional prototype whose founders are resident in Australia or New Zealand are eligible.
 Sound like you or someone you know?
 Apply here.
 The deadline is September 4th, 2017.
 We will notify the 15 founders selected to compete in Startup Battlefield Australia on September 30th, 2017.
-Yes, it’s simple.
 TechCrunch does not take any fees or equity.
 But it’s also tough.
 We usually accept under 3% of the applicant pool.

 If you make the cut, you’ll receive expert pitch coaching from Samantha Stein, our Battlefield Editor, and Marisa Warren, CEO & Founder of ELEVACAO.
 When the Battlefield arrives, you’ll be ready to pitch your company to seasoned investors and founders in five minutes, and answer any questions they throw your way.
 If you make it to the finals, you’ll pitch again in the top five for your chance to be the first winner ever of TechCrunch Battlefield Australia: The recipient of $25,000 equity-free cash prize, and an all-expense paid trip (for two) to compete in TechCrunch’s flagship global competition, Disrupt Battlefield SF, in 2018.